pm4js/pm4js-core/DOCS.md

 * Retrieval of the variants of an event log.
 A dictionary associating to each variant the number of occurrences for the given variant is returned: **GeneralLogStatistics.getVariants(eventLog)**.
 As optional parameter, an activity key can be provided.
 * Retrieval of the set of attributes at the event level starting from an event log: **GeneralLogStatistics.getEventAttributesList(eventLog)**
 * Retrieval of the set of attributes at the trace level starting from an event log: **GeneralLogStatistics.getCaseAttributesList(eventLog)**
+* Retrieval of the average sojourn time for each activity of the event log: **GeneralLogStatistics.getAverageSojournTime(eventLog, "concept:name", "time:timestamp", "time:timestamp")** (the arguments are the event log, the activity key, the timestamp key, the start timestamp key.